adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 This fails at point #4 as IE8 doesn't understand it.
 The problem we have here is that the user doesn't get the enhanced experience, nor the degraded experience.

-No, instead they get the *fuck you* experience.
+*No*, instead they get the **fuck you** experience.
 And, this problem applies to any browser, old or new, that runs Javascript.
 It's a continuum of new browsers and new APIs, each with their varying level of (reliable) support.

 Okay the scene is set.
 What are others doing to solve this problem?